Pomegranate Raita (Anar Raita)

 Pomegranate raita tastes delicious with your everyday spicy Indian meal of dal, sabzi, and roti.
 Make sure to serve it chilled.

-It tastes great along with a simple plate of dal rice as well.
+It tastes great, along with a simple plate of dal rice.

 Try it with pulao or biryani as well.
-Some of my favorites to serve along with this raita are paneer pulao, Mumbai style tawa pulao, achari chana pulao, veg biryani, or mushroom biryani.
+My favorites to serve with this raita are paneer pulao, Veg Biryani, or Mushroom Biryani.

 It is also a great dip to serve with your Indian snacks.